-Equations~\eqref{eq:EOSSignalVF} and \eqref{eq:EOSSignalSR} show that using EOS one can individually probe the correlation and response functions $\mathcal{C}$ and $\mathcal{R}$ averaged over space-time regions defined by the envelopes of the two laser pulses $L_{1,2}$.
+Equations~\eqref{eq:EOSSignalVF} and \eqref{eq:EOSSignalSR} show that using EOS one can individually probe source and vacuum-field contributions, which are given by the correlation and response functions $\mathcal{C}$ and $\mathcal{R}$ averaged over space-time regions defined by the envelopes of the two laser pulses $L_{1,2}$, respectively.
 We next use this result to show how EOS experiments can reveal causality at the single photon level and space- and time-like correlations in the quantum vacuum field.
 The former implies that source radiation (and with it information transfer via a single photon) can only propagate at the finite speed of light inside the medium $c_n$.
-This requires that $\mathcal{R}(\Greektens{$\rho$}, \tau)$ is strictly zero if $\rho > c_n\tau$, i.e., only connects causally connected space-time points \cite{Supp}.
+This is ensured by the fact that $\mathcal{R}(\Greektens{$\rho$}, \tau)$ is strictly zero if $\rho > c_n\tau$, i.e., only connects causally connected space-time points.
 The existence of correlations in the quantum vacuum between space- and time-like separated space-time regions implies $\mathcal{C}(\Greektens{$\rho$}, \tau) \neq 0$ even if $\rho > c_n\tau$ or $\rho < c_n\tau$, which leads to an EOS signal even if the two laser pulses are completely space- or time-like separated.

-We first neglect dispersion and absorption inside the nonlinear crystal by assuming that the refractive index of the crystal in the THz $n(\Omega)$ is constant and real.
-We use $n(\Omega) = n =3.33$ similar to the one in GaP \cite{leitenstorfer1999detectors,Supp}.
-In this case we find for the vacuum correlation and response functions \cite{Supp}